yman45/WWmode/README.md

 ### Update

-To update a db simply run it with *-update* key.
+To update a db simply run it with *-u/--update* key.
 It take some time, log any intresting events and even check hosts for some errors.

 ### Search

-To search through db records use *-search -attr value* key.
-Where attr is record attribute.
-For example: `-search -vlans 505` to find devices with 505 VLAN.
+To search through db records use *-f/--full-search value* key.
-You can search through:
+For example: `-f info` to find devices with 'info' string in any of that

-    * VLAN database - vlans
+field:

     * IPv4 address - ip
     * Domain name - dname
     * Contact - contact